 23 year-old Michelle Gustafsson has a bad track record with the opposite sex as well.
 The “Vampire Woman” killed a father of four and drank his blood, then posted photos of herself with her meal on her face on her personal blog.

 It was fate, then, that the two would meet in the Karsuddens psychiatric facility in eastern Sweden.
 The inmates cultivated their relationship by chatting on the web, and, “We got together on November 13th (2011),” said Gustafsson. “‘Do you want to be my girlfriend?’ he asked on MSN.
-Then we decided to get engaged, which we … Read More »
+Then … Read More »

 Director: Philip Gelatt